parthshr370/Computer-Science-Notes/README.md

-`My personal notes` on various computer science topics, gathered over 2 years of learning.
+`My personal notes` on various computer science and machine learning topics, gathered over 3 years of learning.

 I am still learning about a lot of things and will be **uploading notes** for everything I learn during my **journey**.